 - Academic performance as indicated by grades and class rank in graduate courses.

 - Performance as a graduate assistant as indicated by reports from the faculty the GA works.

 The director of graduate programs will collect the information above from the various faculty.
-Criteria for Rehiring Graduate Assistants for the Fall that were initially Hired in a Previous Semester.
-The same criteria as for hiring a new graduate assistant.
+Criteria for rehiring Graduate Assistants for the fall that were initially hired in a previous semester are the same criteria as for hiring a new graduate assistant.